 We raise our own bulls and replacement heifers, replacement ewes and rams, replacement sows and most boars.

 Sheep, hog and poultry production happens in a designated and fenced cell system.
 Guardian Dogs keep sheep safe from predation.

-Hay production happens under four pivoting irrigation systems and on flooded and sub-irrigated meadows.
+Hay production happens under six pivoting irrigation systems and on flooded and sub-irrigated meadows.

 The range is grazed for 5-6 summer months and the cattle are moved through a paddock system, or on open range according to yearly range readiness assessments, considering precipitation, residual forage, kind and age of cattle.